Yersi88/WMR-and-Vive-Tracker/README.md

 # WMR-and-Vive-Tracker
 *Tutorial on how to use Vive Tracker for head tracking of WMR headset within SteamVR*

-**NOTE: If you're C++ developper somewhat familiar with OpenVR and you'd like to contribute to this project send me a discord message: Yersinia#0091**
+## NOTE: If you're C++ developper somewhat familiar with OpenVR and you'd like to contribute to this project send me a discord message: Yersinia#0091

-## This is new method that involves modification of Firmware of vive tracker, old method can be found in [Old_Method.md](https://github.com/Yersi88/WMR-and-Vive-Tracker/blob/main/Old_Method.md)
 **!!!Proceed at your own risk, make sure to back up the configuration files, I'm not responsible if you brick yor equpment following this guide!!!**

 What you'll need: